daft-engineers/project/README.md

 Angus: Had a look at building and running tests within CI.
 Will continue with CI work

 Clang format: committed files should pass clang format, can block merge until they work.

+# 22/02/2023

+Angus: Got CI working to build and run the googletests, as well as the static analysis and formatting tools.
+Will need a little change and it will be ready to review.
+James: Decided we're best using jack rather than straight alsa.
+Had a look at getting a callback running with that.
+Will keep working on that, hopefully with some help.
+Mark: Got the logo just right, and attached it to all of our accounts.
+Got our first subscriber on our youtube account.
+Had a look at filters, made a little progress on unit testing.
+Will keep looking at the unit tests and try and get a filter class going.
+Matthew: Previously completed the linting standard ticket, wrote a readme that gives an intro and includes build info.
+May start looking at data flow, or another ticket from backlog.

+Dependencies, need to look at the "best" way to get them included.
+Made a ticket for it.